-After you've created a map or layout, you can share your map or layout by printing it.
+After you've created a map or layout, you can share it by printing it.

 Print a map or layout by doing the following: